-(2) Speeches in Committee of the Whole must be strictly relevant to the item or clause under consideration.
-Debate (3) The Chair shall maintain order in Committee of the Whole and shall decide all questions of order subject to an appeal to the Speaker.
-Maintaining order in Committee (4) Disorder in Committee of the Whole may be censured only by the Assembly, on receiving a report from the Committee.
-Disorder in Committee 82 (1) No Member shall speak for more than ten minutes at any one time in Committee of the Whole.
-Time limit on speaking (2) Subject to the discretion of the Chair, a Member may speak more than once to a matter under discussion but not until every Member wishing to speak has spoken.
-Speaking more than once 83 The requirements for seconding motions shall not apply in Committee of the Whole.
-No seconding of motions 84 The Chair of a Standing or Special Committee who considered a matter shall not chair the Committee of the Whole when that matter is under discussion.
-Ineligible Chairs 85 The Chair of Committee of the Whole shall not vote except to cast the deciding vote in the case of a tie.
-Casting vote 86 (1) The Committee of the Whole shall report to the Assembly on progress regarding bills and other matters under consideration.
-Report of progress (2) The report of progress from Committee of the Whole shall be received and the motion for concurrence shall be disposed of without debate or amendment.
-Motion for concurrence 87 (1) A motion that the Chair of Committee of the Whole leave the Chair to report progress shall always be in order, shall take precedence over any other motion, and shall not be debatable.
-Motion to report progress The Chair shall report progress in the following manner: "Mr. Speaker your committee has risen and wishes to report progress.
-Your committee has been considering" (2) If a motion referred to in Rule 87(1) is defeated, it cannot be reintroduced unless some intermediate proceeding has taken place.
-Motion defeated
+Rules of Committee Debate aintaining order in Committee clause under consideration.
+(3) The Chair shall maintain order in Committee of the Whole and shall decide.
+Maintain order in Committee of the Whole and shall decide. aintaining order in Committee Disorder in in Committee Disorder in all questions of order subject to an appeal to the Speaker.
+(4) The Assembly, on receiving a report from the Committee, may censure disorder in Committee of the Whole.
+Committee (5) No Member shall speak for more than 10 minutes at any one time in Committee of the Whole.
+Time limit on speaking (6) Subject to the discretion of the Chair, a Member may speak more than once to a matter under discussion but not until every Member wishing to do so has spoken.
+Speaking more than once (7) The requirement for seconding motions does not apply in Committee of the $^{ m N}$ Whole.
+To seconding of motions (8) The Chair of a Standing or Special Committee that considered a matter shall not Chair the Committee of the Whole when that matter is under discussion. neligible Chairs (9) The Chair of Committee of the Whole shall not vote except to cast the deciding vote in the case of a tie.
+Casting vote (10) The Committee of the Whole shall report to the Assembly on progress regarding bills and other matters under consideration. port of progress (11) The Speaker shall receive the report of progress from Committee of the Whole and the motion of concurrence shall be disposed of without debate or amendment.
+Motion for concurrence (12) A motion that the Chair of Committee of the Whole rise to report progress shall always be in order, shall take precedence over any other motion, and shall not be debateable. lotion to report progress (13) If a motion referred to in Rule 9.1(12) is defeated, a Member may not reintroduce the motion unless some intermediate proceeding has taken place.
+Iotion defeated